darktjm/ebaz/README.md

 since I was an electronics hobbyist on my aborted EE path.

-This repository may disappear at any time, since it is only a subproject of a larger (not yet public) FPGA-related project, and I might merge it with that.
+This repository may disappear at any time, since it is only a sub-project of a larger (not yet public) FPGA-related project, and I might merge it with that.
 That project is stalled for now, though.
 The stall is both for technical issues and a slight divergence into another side project, which is even larger in some respects.